 ✓ The Good

 This is the best part of enrolling in an actual school or university.
-Even if you major in Photography, you will still have a lot of other minor subjects that may or may not be related to it.
+Even if you major in film and/or photography, you will still have a lot of other minor subjects that may or may not be related to it.
 If you want to increase your chances of getting a great place in the industry, then you should take this time to learn several other things, especially branding and marketing.

 Why those two?